-Cautions over rise in unbooked birthsJuly 2nd, 2012 in Health /
+Cautions over rise in unbooked birthsJuly 2, 2012 in Medicine & Health / Health

 (Medical Xpress) -- The number of births that have occurred without medical assistance in Victoria have doubled over 17 years exposing more women and newborns to increased health risks, according to new research.